MarkNahabedian/DesignWithSVG/nametag/README.md

 added between that pair of glyphs.
 Some adjustments for the sans seriph single stroke font can be found in ../hershey/fonts/Sans_1-stroke.kerning.
 The contents of this file can be pasted directly into the kerning textarea of the webpage.
+When a font is loaded the available kerning data for it is also loaded.

 # Borders